kashbagare/stocks-analysis/README.md

 # stocks-analysis

 ## Overview of Project and Purpose
-The purpose of this Module Challenge was to use our newly learned Excel VBA skills to refactor code that we created previosuly in the module.
+Use of Excel VBA skills to refactor code.
 The purpose of refactoring is to create a code that runs more efficiently which can speed up the process of data analysis.
-In this challenge, we used logic statements such as If-Then and For Loops as a way to sort through our data as well as arrays and various formatting elements.
+Use logic statements such as If-Then and For Loops as a way to sort through our data as well as arrays and various formatting elements.

 ## Results